Andrés Cárdenas

-Andrés Cárdenas (born 15 May 2008) is a Peruvian and Colombian racing driver who last competed in Eurocup-3 for MP Motorsport.

-Cárdenas was runner-up in the 2024 Formula Winter Series and a winner in Spanish F4.
+Andrés Cárdenas (born 15 May 2008) is a Peruvian and Colombian racing driver currently competing in the 2026 USF Pro 2000 Championship for the Jay Howard Driver Development by ECR team.
+He has previously raced in Eurocup-3 for MP Motorsport, was the runner-up in the 2024 Formula Winter Series, and won a race in the F4 Spanish Championship.

 Career

 Karting

 Cárdenas made his competitive karting debut in 2017, where he competed in the Micro Max classes of the Rotax Max Challenge Peru, He actively competed in the Mini category, achieving notable results such as runner-up in the Rotax Max Challenge (RMC) Peru 2018 and National Champion of RMC Peru in 2019.
 At the continental level, he was runner-up in the 2018 Panamerican Rok Cup Challenge and also secured the runner-up position in the 2019 RMC South American Championship karting event he contested, Additionally, he participated in ROK the Rio 2018 in Las Vegas, finishing in 11th place.

-He made his WSK debut in 2019, where he karted in the Final Cup, Open Cup, Euro Series and the Super Master Series all in the 60 Mini class and racing for Tony Kart Racing Team.
+Cárdenas made his WSK debut in 2019, where he karted in the Final Cup, Open Cup, Euro Series and the Super Master Series all in the 60 Mini class and racing for Tony Kart Racing Team.
 His only noted result was a 43rd in the Open Cup.
 Cárdenas also competed in the Rotax Max Challenge International Trophy in the Mini Max category with FLANDRIA KART, where he came in 9th.
 Finally, he contested the 24° South Garda Winter Cup to round off his season.

-2020 was a better year for him in the 60 Mini class, as he came 10th in the WSK Euro Series with Tony Kart Racing Team.
+2020 was a better year for Cárdenas in the 60 Mini class, as he came 10th in the WSK Euro Series with Tony Kart Racing Team.
 He switched to Energy Corse where he contested the WSK Open Cup and came in 10th.
 Cárdenas participated in the 31° Andrea Margutti Trophy with Energy Corse Srl and finished in 13th.